 I already have overthought this so you don’t have to.
 More than anything else in podcasting, it soooo doesn’t matter and ultimately comes down to what you can afford.
 Also, it’s relatively easy to switch at any time.

 For Wolf 359, we use Libsyn’s mid-tier $15-20/month plan.
 For Focused as F*ck (FaF), I use Omny Studio’s entry-level $9/month plan.
 I briefly used SoundCloud Pro, and then Unlimited for FaF, and while it has some cool features, like in-line commenting on the audio player, it feels like it’s not designed for podcasting without a content scheduling feature.

-I prefer Omny Studio to everything else for a million reasons — mostly because of it’s clean interface, superior analytics, and no-brainer features that no one else seems to have, like an Apple Podcast review tracker.
+I use Omny Studio for Focused AF over everything else for a million reasons — mostly because of it’s clean interface, superior analytics, and no-brainer features that no one else seems to have, like an Apple Podcast review tracker.
 Keep in mind that while they offer unlimited uploads, which only a few others offer, Omny has an unadvertised limit of 1TB download bandwidth (compare to SoundCloud’s no-fine-print Unlimited service for $15/month).
 All this means is that if your show gets a ton of downloads, you’ll start getting charged $0.10 per GB of traffic after the first 1,000GBs.
 The idea is that, at that point, you’ll be flush with ad money to cover the costs.
 And they partner with one of the more badass advertising platforms I’ve found yet (more on that later).

 In the spirit of me-over-thinking-so-you-don’t-have-to, Cast gets an honorable mention for being notably different.
 They built in a interview recording app and basic audio editor into a hosting service, starting at $10/month.
 Great if you’re on the road a lot, don’t want to over think editing, and don’t mind severe limitations in what you can do editing-wise.